zinqlabs/stagehand/README.md

 - [Acknowledgements](#acknowledgements)
 - [License](#license)

+> [!NOTE]
+> `Stagehand` is currently available as an early release, and we're actively seeking feedback from the community.
+Please join our [Slack community](https://join.slack.com/t/stagehand-dev/shared_invite/zt-2tdncfgkk-fF8y5U0uJzR2y2_M9c9OJA) to stay updated on the latest developments and provide feedback.

 ## Intro

 Stagehand is the AI-powered successor to [Playwright](https://github.com/microsoft/playwright), offering three simple APIs (`act`, `extract`, and `observe`) that provide the building blocks for natural language driven web automation.